Adeptry/nest-square/README.md

 ```

 If you do not want to use the retry higher-order-function, you may get a client directly, with or without an access token.

+### Configuration

+The `nest-square` configuration system uses NestJS's `registerAs` method from its `@nestjs/config` package to register a custom configuration object.
+This object provides a type-safe interface for accessing environment variables related to Square API.

+Class-based validation is used to ensure that required environment variables are both present and in the correct format.

+If the validation fails, an error is thrown.

+### Retry

+The `retryOrThrow` method provides a built-in retry mechanism for dealing with transient issues in your API calls.
+It retries the provided client function multiple times before eventually throwing an error if all attempts are unsuccessful.
+This packages uses the default configuration of `p-retry`, and only retries HTTP >500 and 429, denoting an internal Square error or too many requests respectively.

+If you find that in the course of development you trigger a 429, you are likely doing something wrong.

+### Logging

+`nest-square` uses Nest.js's default logger set with class-name context, and verbosely logs every invocation.

 ### Webhooks